axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-process-widget.rst

          "layout": {
             "x": 10, "y": 0, "w": 2, "h": 4
          },
+         "processPaths": ["Start Processes/Request/createNewRequest.ivp", "Start Processes/Request/collectDataRequest.ivp"],
          "categories": ["estimation","analysis"]
       }
    ..

+``processPaths``: friendly user request path of the processes that you want to show.

 ``categories``: categories of processes that you want to show.
 Process widget will show all processes that belonged to these categories.

+If you define both ``processPaths`` and ``categories``, the process widget will show processes by ``processPaths``.

-If you don't define this attribute, the process widget will show all available processes by default.
+If you don't define these attributes, the process widget will show all available processes by default.

 Full mode